 Current Volunteer Opportunities

-- DIRT (Dedicated Invasive Removal Team)Join this dedicated group of volunteers and help manage invasive plant species in Stanley Park.
+- DIRT (Dedicated Invasive Removal Team)Join this dedicated group of volunteers and help remove invasive plant species in Stanley Park.

 Photo: Volunteers removing invasive species.
 (Don Enright).

 Volunteering at a Glance

 We offer many different types of volunteering opportunities including: